fritzone/obfy/README.md

 #define DEFAULT default:
 ```

+# The naive licensing algorithm revisited

+Now, that we are aware of a library that offers code obfuscation without too much headaches from our side (at least, this was the intention of the author) let's re-consider the implementation of the naive licensing algorithm using these new terms.
+So here it comes:

-### Discommodities of the framework
+# Discommodities of the framework

 Those who dislike the usage of CAPITAL letters in code may find the framework to be annoying.
+This is intentionally like this, because of the need to have familiar words that a developer instantly can connect to, and also to subscribe to the C++ rule, that macros should be uppercase.

+This brings us back to the swampy area of C++ and macros.
+There are several voices whispering loudly that macros have nothing to do in a C++ code, and there are several voices echoing back that macros if wisely used can help C++ code as well as good old style C. I personally have nothing against the wise use of macros, indeed they came to be very helpful while developing this framework.

-### References
+# References

 [Andrivet] - Random Generator by Sebastien Andrivet - https://github.com/andrivet/ADVobfuscator

+# license

+The library is a header only library, released in the public domain under the MIT license.